snonux/foo.zone/gemfeed/2025-08-05-local-coding-llm-with-ollama.md

 ### Code completion in action

 The screenshot shows how Ollama's `qwen2.5-coder` model provides code completion suggestions within the Helix editor.
-The LSP auto-completion is triggered by typing `<CURSOR>` in the code snippet, and Ollama responds with relevant completions based on the context.
+LSP auto-completion is triggered by leaving the cursor at position `<CURSOR>` for a short period in the code snippet, and Ollama responds with relevant completions based on the context.

 [![Completing the fib-function](./local-coding-LLM-with-ollama/helix-lsp-ai.png "Completing the fib-function")](./local-coding-LLM-with-ollama/helix-lsp-ai.png)